This post describes the steps to change or switch the primary mouse button in Ubuntu Linux.

 As mentioned above, you can swap the behavior of the left and right buttons on your mouse or touchpad to make it more comfortable for left-handed use.

 Ubuntu Linux has a centralized location for the majority of its settings.
 From system configurations to creating new users and updating, all can be done from the System Settings panel.

 Alternatively, click on the System menu at the top-right corner of the top bar on your desktop.

-In the Settings app, click on Mouse & Touchpad tile to open the panel.
+Click on Mouse & Touchpad tile in the Settings app to open the panel.

-This setting will affect both your mouse and touchpad, as well as any other pointing device.
+This setting will affect your mouse, touchpad, and any other pointing device.

 That should do it!
 You can now close the Settings app.

 This post showed you how to change or switch the mouse primary button role in Ubuntu Linux.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.